JollyFrogs/SANS_Holiday_Hack_Challenge_2024/Act 1/06 - Shreds.zip.md

 > ~~~
 >
 > The strings are all numbers in the range 1 to 1000.
 There are 1000 slices, so the numbers very likely indicate the slice order of the original image.

->
-> We write a script in PowerShell that decodes the base64 comment data, and combines the 1000 slices in the correct order based on the decoded comment.
-Additionally, the script prints out the combined text objects:
+Run the following PowerShell - it decodes the base64 comment data, combines the 1000 slices in the correct order based on the decoded comment, and prints out the combined text objects:

 ```powershell
 # create a working directory